 You might be the biggest fan of Mig welding, but that doesn’t mean it has to be ideal for welding railroad tracks, right?

-As you know, railroads are manufactured with extremely stronger and thicker metals, while Mig welding is only compatible with the thickness of 24 gauge.
+As you know, Mig welding is only compatible with the thickness of 24 gauge.
+But railroads are manufactured with extremely stronger and thicker metals.

-Thus, you won’t be able to join two connectors or the 2 metal pieces as firmly as needed, which is why the result can be negative!
+So, you won’t be able to join two rail connectors or the 2 thick metal pieces as firmly as required.
+If do so, the result can be negative.

 What are the Requirements to Mig Weld Railroad Track?

-To be frank, Mig welding can’t be your go-to while you’re preparing to work outdoors because of the existing gas involved here.
-Although you may work with different kinds of metals by using it, a number of materials will need numerous gasses or spool wires.
+To be frank, Mig welding can’t be your go-to process while you’re preparing to work on rail roads because of the thickness of the metals & the existing gas involved.
+You will need numerous gas or spool wires to work with various kinds of metals.

 Take a look at some of the requirements to Mig weld railroad track:

-- Closely look at the type of materials as Mig welding suits mild steel, magnesium, and aluminum more often.
-You can also use Mig to weld sheet metal with low thickness.
+- Closely look at the type of materials.
+Mig welding suits mild steel, magnesium, and aluminum more often.
+Rail tracks are mostly carbon steel and mig is compatible with the metal.

 - As I’ve said before, Mig welding is able to weld a material that’s 24 gauge thick.
-So if you’re going to work with something more thicker, Mig welding isn’t the thing that you should go for
+So if you’re going to work with thicker metals, you should increase the heat input of the machine to make the metal penetrate as deeply as possible.
+And preheat the metal before starting to weld.

-- According to the experts’ opinion, Mig welding should be done only indoors as wind may intervene with the gas, which causes negative results
+- According to the experts’ opinion, Mig welding should be done only indoors as wind may interfere with the gas, which causes negative results.
+If you are determined to use mig outdoors in railroad tracks, make sure you have arranged sufficient gas and proper ventilation.

 Different Welding Types for Railroad Track